opticgroup/icmesh/README.md

    Place routers in areas with owner, goverment, and city permission.
 Avoid "rougue" installations to maintain **TCMESH** integrity within the community and our local goverment.

 Together, we can maintain a respectful, safe, and enjoyable space on **TCMESH**! 🤝🌐

+---

+### ⚠️ Disclaimer ⚠️

+TCMESH, its members, and nodes make no guarantees regarding the reliability of communication within the network.
+While TCMESH aims to provide a stable, off-grid communication system, it operates on a best-effort basis and will experience disruptions.
+The network's stability will improve over time through community contributions, but users should expect issues.
+By participating, you acknowledge that TCMESH is not liable for any failed communications, loss of property, injury, etc.  Do your own research and use at your own risk.